ezeYaniv/react-classcomponents-pictureapi/README.md

 ## Under the hood: How does this project work?

-State is only managed at the App level, where the API call is performed.
+1. State is only managed at the App level, where the API call is performed
-The App renders the ImageList component by passing an images prop (the array of images returned from unsplash) The ImageList component renders a grid of individual images by mapping over the images array prop.
+2. The App renders the ImageList component by passing an images prop (the array of images returned from unsplash)
+3. The ImageList component renders a grid of individual images by mapping over the images array prop
+  1. Using CSS grid, the images fit together even if they are not the same aspect ratio or size

 ## Current status: What should future me know about where this project left off?
 This project is finished.